 Frequently Asked Questions

 - I received a non-renewal, now what do I do?
 First, read the notice and determine the reason they are non-renewing you.
 If it’s for a roof issue or other issue you need to have addressed, than you should act as soon as possible.
-Although the non-renewal may be for a very minor, and fixable reason, simply complying does NOT guarantee your coverage will reverse their decision.
+Although the non-renewal may be for a very minor, and fixable reason, simply complying does NOT guarantee your carrier will reverse their decision.
 All Non-Renewals are considered on a case-by-case basis, so it’s best to secure new coverage well in advanced just to avoid any potential gap should an unforeseen issue arise.

 - If I fix the problem will my insurance company reverse their decision?
 Maybe, but it’s not automatic and it’s not guaranteed.
 Since the market is experiencing a rapid squeeze in all directions, you could be in the “non-renewal” status for multiple reasons.
 If the condition of your roof was the stated reason for the non-renewal, and you replace your roof, your carrier could still decline to reverse their decision if you are in an area they no longer want to offer insurance in.
 This is why it’s best to act as soon as possible so you know your options before it becomes a real emergency.